 A spokesman for Safe Drive Systems says that the company is unveiling two different versions of this technology.
 The Premier system costs about $1,100 to install on most vehicles.
 It issues audible and visual warnings from a device mounted on the dashboard near the steering wheel.
 Premier also has the capability to scan the road 20 times per second for up to 460 feet in front of the vehicle.

 The more advanced version, called Premier Plus, also utilizes lane-departure technology in case the vehicle drifts out of its lane.
 This is accomplished by a camera placed near the windshield which scans lane marking on the road.
 Premier Plus costs around $1,700 to install.

 No Automatic Braking

-It should be noted that neither Premier nor Premier Plus incorporates autonomous braking into their systems.
-Autonomous braking, which is available on some factory-installed crash-avoidance systems, automatically engages the brake if the computers determine that a collision is imminent or likely.
-The Safe Drive Systems spokesman says that this aspect may be added to its product line sometime in the future.
+Note that neither the Premier nor the Premier Plus includes autonomous braking in their systems.
+However, autonomous braking is available on some factory-installed crash-avoidance systems.
+This technology automatically engages the brake if the car determines that a collision is imminent or likely.
+The Safe Drive Systems spokesman says this may be added to its product line in the future.

-Many drivers know that certain automotive features and devices, like car alarms, air bags, and vehicle locator systems, can lower auto insurance premiums for the vehicle’s owner.
-However, that is not the case right now with aftermarket crash-avoidance systems like Premier or Premier Plus.
-That’s because there isn’t any data thus far to support the supposition that this technology lowers the incidence of auto accidents or the related claims.
+Many drivers know that certain automotive features and devices, like car alarms, air bags and vehicle locator systems, can lower Auto Insurance premiums for the vehicle’s owner.
+However, that is not the case right now with aftermarket crash-avoidance systems like Premier or Premier Plus (2014).
+That’s because there isn’t any data thus far to support that this technology lowers the incidence of auto accidents or the related claims.
 Hopefully, that will change in the future as more people install these systems on their vehicles.

 Written by Chris Martin